jieyouxu/pcr-util/README.md

 **P**-high t-**C**ompiler pre-triage **R**eview util.

+(Can't be bothered to come up with a better name, close enough.)

 ## Usage

 - Assumes `gh` cli util is available in PATH and is already authenticated.